esphome/esphome-docs/esphomeyaml/components/sensor/xiaomi_miflora.rst

 The ``xiaomi_miflora`` sensor platform lets you track the output of Xiaomi MiFlora Bluetooth Low Energy devices using the :doc:`/esphomeyaml/components/esp32_ble_tracker`.
 This component will track the temperature, humidity and optionally the battery level of the MiFlora device every time the sensor sends out a BLE broadcast.
+Note that contrary to other implementations, esphomelib can track as many MiFlora devices at once as you want.

 .. code:: yaml